grumps/blogpostpy/README.md

     1. Working pip installation on a modern version of python3+ (this should work with python2 but is untested).
     2. Pip should be also be recent version
+    3. You are installing in a virtual environment (python) console scripts tends to be bit weird for system packages

 Install with all dependencies